zibonbadi/liquidms/README.md

 ### Host LiquidMS using Docker(-Compose)

-You can easily run a working LiquidMS node as a set of Docker containers:
+You can easily run a working LiquidMS node as a set of Docker containers using the included sample Docker Compose setup:

 1. Navigate your terminal to this repository
 2. Create the following files based on your customizations.